 We describe our method and the dataset in detail in Section 2.
-Section 3 presents our main results on fund manager experience and fund performance as well as robustness checks.
-In Section 4 we present three extensions: we investigate if learning occurs in booms and other periods, we show that our results are similar when we focus on the time-series of industry returns to define the industry shock measure, and we develop the experience index EDX to analyze the impact of experience on fund performance.
-Section 5 concludes.
+Section 3. presents our main results on fund manager experience and fund performance as well as robustness checks.
+In Section 4. we examine trading by experienced fund managers around earnings announcements.
+In Section 5. we address potential alternative explanations and present two extensions: we investigate if learning occurs in booms and other periods and we show that our results are similar when we focus on the time-series of industry returns to define the industry shock measure.
+The final section concludes.